Resonance frequency of different interfacial modes of a slug trapped in a milli-channel: Introduction

-Wang \textit{et.al.} \cite{wangetal} found the mode amplitudes on the surface of a sessile semi – cylindrical microbubble experimentally and compared it with a semi – analytical solution using perturbation and matched asymptotic techniques.
-Here a bubble is lodged in a side channel of a microfluidic system forcing the fluid to circulate or get pushed away from the bubble.
-This channel geometry has various applications in micromixing \cite{ahmedetal}, micropumping \cite{ryuetal} and particle sorting and trapping \cite{thameemetal}, \cite{pengzuangetal}.
-It was also found by Wang et.al. \cite{wangetal} that the surface modes on the bubble increase with frequency.\\
+\cite{Tho2007} quantified the flow field induced by single and multiple bubbles.
+They showed that different surface modes were observed at specific driving frequencies, and these affected the streaming patterns and velocity. \cite{Wang2013} experimentally found the amplitudes of different modes on the surface of a sessile semi – cylindrical microbubble.
+They also compared it with a semi – analytical solution found using perturbation theory and matched asymptotic expansions.
+Here the gas bubble is lodged in the side channel of a microfluidic system which on excitation, forces the fluid surrounding it to circulate around the bubble.
+Such systems have applications in particle sorting and particle trapping (\cite{Thameem2016}). \cite{Wang2013} also found that the number of surface modes on the bubble increases with increase in frequency.\\

-Rallabandi \textit{et.al.} \cite{rallabandietal} studied the microstreaming generated by surface oscillations of a sessile semi – cylindrical microbubble and established a theoretical framework for the experimental setup investigated by Wang et al. This semi - analytical study proved that the interaction of different surface modes is responsible for the fountain like fluid ejection from the bubble.
-At higher frequencies however, the pattern reversed because of wall effects.\\

-Gas slugs are used in mass transfer limited reactions, drug delivery and other pharmaceutical operations in Lab- on-chip devices \cite{etminanetal}.
-Previous studies focusing on combining gas slugs with acoustic streaming, have analysed applications in particles separation \cite{thameemetal} and micromixing \cite{sinemetal}.
-Mohanty \textit{et.al.} \cite{mohantyetal} developed micropropellers powered by oscillating microbubbles.
-The targeted movement of these propellers is achieved by angling the propelling bubbles.
-Yang \textit{et.al.} \cite{yanggetal} found that the interface oscillation and periodic slug length fluctuation in a slug flow microreactor subjected to acoustic field can intensively affect the recirculation in the liquid slug.
-This in turn enhances the mass transfer coeffient of such slug flow micro reactors.
-A semi – empirical formula was also developed to represent the new mass transfer coefficient in terms of acoustic power, density and Reynolds number.\\

-Ryu \textit{et.al.} \cite{ryuetal} experimentally measured the flow rate and velocity produced in a tube kept vertically above an oscillating sessile bubble.
-Fauconnier \textit{et.al.} \cite{fauconnieretal} categorically studied the interface deformation due to bubble oscillation of such a wall attached microbubble.
-It was found that modal interaction between zonal, tesseral and sectoral modes is key to quantifying the interfacial deformation.
-This is similar to the concept of mixed mode streaming proposed by Rallabandi \textit{et.al.} \cite{rallabandietal} However, there is a dearth of analytical studies on the commonly used channel geometries for micropumping and micromixing.
-This motivates us to analyse the streaming induced by a trapped slug in a microchannel.
-Our objective here is to introduce a minimalistic model that predicts the resonant frequency and velocity field produced by the slug.\\